 Health Facts and Figures

-When you join LiveWell*, you begin a journey of discovery about your health which can support you in taking ownership of your health journey.
+When you join LiveWell*, you begin a journey of discovery where you can take ownership of your health and wellbeing.
 Here are some facts about holistic health to get you started.

 There are some health variations in older people that are down to genetic inheritance, but mostly health depends on your physical and social environment.
 So it’s crucial to start working towards better health today.